lyttelgeek/DisplaySignalCounts/README.md

     [sig item iron-plate legendary][ ]
     [sig fluid water][ ]

-Quality is optional.\
+Quality is optional.
 Return to the message's default signal with:

     [sig]

 ------------------------------------------------------------------------

-# 🛠 Modifiers
+#  Modifiers

 Modifiers apply **only to the immediately following placeholder** and can stack.